PowerStream Product Examples

 Q: What is an inverter?

-A: An inverter takes DC power (battery or solar, for example) and converts it into AC "household" power for running electronic equipment and appliances.
+A: An inverter takes DC power (from a battery or solar panel, for example) and converts it into alternating current (AC) "household" power for running electronic equipment and appliances.

 Q: Why are they called inverters?

-A: Originally converters were large rotating electromechanical devices.
+A: Originally converters were large rotating electromechanical devices used to convert AC to DC.
+It is what you have to do if you don't have semiconductor or vacuum tube rectifiers.
 Essentially they combined a synchronous ac motor with a commutator so that the commutator reversed its connections to the ac line exactly twice per cycle.
-The results is ac-in dc-out.
+The results is ac-in dc-out (with a lot of switching noise thrown in).
 If you invert the connections to a converter you put dc in and get ac out.
 Hence an inverter is an inverted converter.
 For more information about such converters see http://www.nycsubway.org/tech/power/rotary.html (thanks to Karl W.Berger, PE for this answer).

 Q: What if I want a DC output to run such things as a laptop from a car cigarette lighter, or telephone equipment at -48 volts?

 A: Then you want a DC/DC converter.
-PowerStream has some DC/DC converters just for those purposes. http://www.powerstream.com/dcdc.htm
+PowerStream has many DC/DC converters just for those purposes. /dcdc.htm

 Q: What is the difference between sine wave and modified sine wave?